icpctools/icpctools/Resolver/README.md

 ### Command Line Examples

 ```
-resolver.bat https://169.254.80.194:8443 admin adm1n --presenter --fast 0.7
+resolver.bat https://169.254.80.194:8443 admin adm1n --presenter --speed 0.7
   --rowDisplayOffset 4 --info
 ```
-The above command runs the Resolver in presenter mode, connected to a CDS at the specified URL (IP address and port) using the specified server login and password credentials, and runs reducing time by 30% (--fast 0.7).
+The above command runs the Resolver in presenter mode, connected to a CDS at the specified URL (IP address and port) using the specified server login and password credentials, and runs reducing time by 30% (--speed 0.7).
 Additional "presenter info" is displayed on the screen.

 ```